Codebrahma/serverless-design-system/README.md

 An Example of molecule is: `Container`.
 Container is a styled Box but only `maxWidth` can be configured for it.

 #### Components
 Components are made of atoms and molecules.
-Complex molecules are also implemented as components.
+Complex molecules which are specific to the use case (serverless website) of the design system are grouped under components.

 An Example of Component is: `Feature` which displays heading, description and image. `Feature` is a re-usable component on serverless website